-While a resume sums up your skills and experience, a cover letter is your opportunity to demonstrate to employers why you’re the ideal candidate for this job.
-A great cover letter will showcase your communication skills, your passion for the industry, highlight your strengths and increase your chances of landing an interview.
+While a resume sums up your skills and experience, a cover letter is your opportunity to demonstrate to employers why you’re the ideal candidate for a specific role.
+It’s a one-page document that accompanies your resume when applying for a job.
+A great cover letter will showcase your communication skills and passion for the industry, as well as highlight your strengths and enthusiasm for the position.
+Ultimately, it should increase your chances of landing an interview.

-If you’re feeling overwhelmed by the details required to create a successful cover letter – fear not!
-We’ve put together five essential items necessary to make your cover letter stand out from the crowd.
+If you’re feeling overwhelmed by the details required to create a successful cover letter, fear not!
+We put together six essential items necessary to make your cover letter stand out from the crowd.
 When you’re ready to apply for your next dream job, consider the following before you send your application to the hiring manager.

 Next, address the letter to the name of the hiring person.
-If you don’t know who that is, look back to the job posting to see if a name is available or search LinkedIn to try and determine a human resources contact.
+If you don’t know how to address a cover letter, look back to the job posting to see if a hiring name is available, or search LinkedIn to try and determine a human resources contact.
 Alternatively, address your job letter to the head of the department you’re applying to.
-Just try your best to avoid addressing your letter as “Dear Hiring Manager” or worse – “To Whom It May Concern.”
-These should be seen as a last resort if you’ve come up blank after your research.
+Just try your best to avoid addressing your letter as “Dear Hiring Manager” or worse,“To Whom It May Concern.”
+These should be a last resort if you’ve come up blank after your research.

 Your cover letter is also an opportunity to demonstrate your personality and passion.
 Ask yourself: why do I want to work at this company?
 Perhaps it’s a company you dreamed of working at since you were young, or their commitment to the environment aligns with your beliefs.
 Whatever it is about the role that speaks to you personally, be sure to let that genuinely shine through in your letter.